Do I need a solicitor to claim CICA compensation?

 The problems victims face when making a CICA claim themselves

-There are a number of problems that our specialist lawyers see time and time again.
+There are a number of problems our specialist lawyers see time and time again.
 These all generally stem from victims' lack of knowledge of the CICA scheme.
-Most people will not have experienced the CICA before, so will not know what evidence will be required to maximise their claim.
+Most people will not have experienced the CICA before, so will not know what evidence is required to maximise their claim.
 In some cases we have seen people fail to submit an application altogether because they incorrectly thought they could not meet the eligibility criteria.

 Victims can also struggle with time limits.
 There is a two year time limit to submit an application for CICA compensation.
-The point at which this time limit begins to run will depend on the particular circumstances of the case and the law is rather complicated.
-If you are concerned that your claim may be out of time, speak to one of our specialist team as soon as you are able to and they can guide you on whether you are likely to be successful in persuading the CICA to extend the time limit.
+The point at which this time limit begins to run will depend on the particular circumstances of the case and the law can get rather complicated.
+If you are concerned that your claim may be out of time, speak to one of our specialist team as soon as you can and they can guide you on whether you are likely to be successful in persuading the CICA to extend the time limit.
 Our team know the requirements of the CICA scheme and the type of evidence that will be needed to overcome a time limit problem.

 The drafting of the CICA application is also very important.
 You must ensure that all relevant information is included and let the CICA know exactly what you are asking them to consider.
 It's advisable to try to make the Authority’s job as easy as possible so as to avoid potential problems.
 A well drafted application will also prevent delays and ensure that you include all aspects of your claim.

 When pursuing a claim yourself, you may not have the contacts, knowledge or resources to ensure the correct evidence is obtained.
-This is particularly relevant when considering lost earnings, mental injuries and injuries that are ongoing or long term.
+This is particularly relevant when claiming for lost earnings, mental injuries and injuries that are ongoing or long term.
 Our specialist team can give you advice on whether an independent medical report should be obtained and will instruct the medical expert to ensure all the relevant parts of the CICA scheme are addressed so that you receive the right amount of compensation.

 How we can help you maximise your CICA claim